Jessica Savitch: Early life

 Jessica Savitch was born on February 1, 1947, in Wilmington, Delaware.
 She was the eldest daughter of Florence (née Goldberger), a navy nurse, and David “Buddy” Savitch, who ran a clothing store.
 Her father was of Serbian Slavic and Jewish heritage and her maternal grandfather was of German and Russian Jewish heritage.
 Her maternal grandmother was of Italian American heritage and she was also Catholic.

 Buddy Savitch suffered from nephritis, an incurable kidney disease.
-He died on May 11, 1959, when he was 33 and Jessica was 12.
+He died in 1959, when he was 33 and Jessica was 12.
 Her family then moved from Kennett Square, Pennsylvania, to Margate City, New Jersey.
 While attending Atlantic City High School, Savitch got a job co-hosting a rock show for teenagers on radio station WOND in Pleasantville; she soon became a newsreader and disc jockey for WOND as well.
 She was the first female disc jockey in the Pleasantville area.

 Following her graduation from high school, Savitch attended Ithaca College in Ithaca, New York, as a communications major.
 She was an announcer for the college’s television station, WICB, and worked in radio at nearby Rochester's WBBF (now WROC-AM).
 There, she did voice-over commercial work, and became a popular top 40 disc jockey known as "Honeybee".
 She graduated from Ithaca College in 1968, but remained connected to the college, returning periodically to teach a mini-course on television news.

 Local news career

 New York City

 In 1969, Savitch was hired as an administrative assistant at WCBS, the CBS Radio flagship news station in New York City, where she also did freelance production work.
 WCBS refused to hire her as a reporter because she had no professional experience.
-With the permission of News Director Ed Joyce and the help of a three-person crew, Savitch used the WCBS-TV facilities to make a television audition tape and sent copies to hundreds of television stations around the country seeking an on-air position.
-This included all cities big enough to have all three networks.
-She received fewer than a dozen responses and only one job interview.
+With the permission of news director Ed Joyce and the help of a three-person crew, Savitch used the WCBS-TV facilities to make a television audition tape and sent copies to hundreds of television stations around the country seeking an on-air position.
+This included all cities big enough to have all three television networks.
+She received fewer than a dozen responses, and only got one job interview.